sugi-juku/get-tension/README.md

 ## Description

 My stringing shop was closed 2 months for COVID-19 in Spring 2020.
-Then I decided to develop an application getting racket string tension from sound.
+So I decided to develop an application getting racket string tension from sound.

 The work is as follows.